aarda55/Coinsystem/README.md

 End progress of Software:

--unfinished- till now can perform said commands and monitor the coin amount in a yml file (data from file can be used for further development).
+-unfinished- Till now can perform said commands and monitor the coin amount in a yml file (data from file can be used for further development).

 ------------------------------------------------------------------------